stennety/mywebsite/_posts/2018-02-02-write-async-code-in-javascript.md

 ---
-layout: post
+layout: "post"
-title: Write async code in JavaScript
+title: "Write async code in JavaScript"
 ---

 In a past article I described the [async behavior in JavaScript](/2018/01/25/async-behavior-in-javascript.html).
 To write async code there are a lot of different options and every few months it switches to another.
 That results in every new project use another, or even worse every part of one project.

 <!--more-->

 So I give here a small overview over the different options with their pros and cons.